 A maintenance department repairs when a breakdown occurs.
 Yes, but managing problems on a case-by-case basis generates additional costs, production delays and, consequently, lower productivity, not to mention technician fatigue.
 Industrial maintenance therefore has a key role to play in the economic stability of the industry of the future.

 Industry is a constantly evolving sector.
-And to ensure stability and performance that are synonymous with longevity, it is essential for the industry to ensure that its cogs are well oiled.
+And to ensure stability and performance that are synonymous with longevity, it is vital for the industry to ensure that its wheels are well oiled.
 It is therefore essential for the industry to seek to improve its quality of service now and in the future.
 As a result, maintenance plays a key role in this performance-enhancing process.
 But how can a maintenance department be managed intelligently and effectively?
 Guy Besson, an expert in the organisation and reliability of industrial maintenance, explains how to move from corrective maintenance to preventive maintenance.

 Preventive maintenance: what's at stake?